lab11/summon/user-interfaces/README.md

 Debugging
 ---------

-One way to debug a Summon app is to use the Android logging utility.
+One way to debug a Summon UI is to use the Android logging utility.
 To get log messages pertinent to Summon:

     adb logcat -s "chromium"